Alma Mater: Michigan State (B.A., 2003); Wayne State (M.A., 2005); Michigan State (M.S., 2008)

 Griffin was born in Flint and later graduated from Romeo High School in Romeo, Mich.
 Griffin went on to play two seasons at St. Clair County Community College in Port Huron, Mich., before heading to Michigan State, where he earned a Bachelor of Arts in Advertising in 2003.

 Griffin is a member of the National Association of Basketball Coaches (NABC) as well as the Illinois Basketball Coaches Association (IBCA) and has worked and been involved with numerous basketball camps and clinics throughout the country.
-He is also the 2015-16 CCAC men’s basketball sport chair, marking his second year in that leadership role for the conference.
+He is also the 2015-16 CCAC men’s basketball sport chair, entering his third year in that leadership role for the conference, acting as a liaison between coaches, the executive committee, and the NAIA.

 He and his wife, Suzanne, live in Oak Park, Ill.
 The couple has one son, Jackson Joseph, and a daughter, Colleen.

 Aaron Rolle enters his fifth season as an assistant coach for the Roosevelt men's basketball team and his second full year as the program's top assistant to head coach Joe Griffin.

 After serving as a volunteer assistant since the 2011-12 campaign, Rolle seamlessly transitioned into a greater role with the Lakers in the middle of the 2012-13 season after former top assistant Kevin Devitt earned an opportunity to join the staff of NCAA Division I program UAB, which led to Devitt's current assistant coaching position at Wright State.
 Rolle proved to be a steady source of leadership for Griffin during a season in which Roosevelt won more games than the previous two seasons combined.

 Rolle continued to make an impact on the program in his first full year as lead assistant coach.
 His coaching acumen helped propel the Lakers to a modern era school-best 16 wins and a first-ever trip to the Chicagoland Collegiate Athletic Conference Tournament Final Four in 2013-14.